HenryXi/mongodb/etc/drop collection in mongodb.md

 users
 ```
 One thing to note here is that this command will obtains a write lock on the database.
 Other operations
-will be blocked until drop completed.
+will be blocked until drop command has completed.